riskfocus/kda-snapshot-automation/README.md

 The CloudFormation template will also build AWS services, including a Lambda function, a CloudWatch dashboard with widgets, an SNS topic and a DynamoDB table to store the snapshotting events.

 ## The CloudFormation document takes the following parameters

   1. Log monitoring level → set to 'INFO' to see all events, such as each record that is created
   2. Monitoring level → set to 'APPLICATION' as this will provide logs for the demo application activities
   3. Service-triggered Snapshots → left as 'true' to allow Snapshots to be created.
 This can be changed for testing (if you set it to false, you will see in the metrics and logs snapshots will not be created, and you will get an alarm)
   4. Number of Snapshots to retain → AWS KDA will retain up to 1000 Snapshots, but for testing purposes, this can be left at 10, whereby after 10 Snapshots are created, the oldest Snapshot is deleted when each new Snapshot is created
   5. Scaling → This allows you to enable/disable autoscaling in KDA for testing, but for this demo you can always leave it as 'True', but it maybe a useful feature for deploying real applications.
+  6. S3 bucket → the name of the bucket where the files are located
+  7. Java application → the name of the JAR file created
+  8. Lambda code → the name of the Zip file with the Lambda code
-  6. How long to generate user data(test application) → the demo application creates random user information, and this will be done for X seconds, for example, 600 seconds or 10 minutes
+  9. How long to generate user data(test application) → the demo application creates random user information, and this will be done for X seconds, for example, 600 seconds or 10 minutes
-  7. Delay between data generation(test application) → the time in milliseconds between each random user data record created
+  10. Delay between data generation(test application) → the time in milliseconds between each random user data record created

 ## Step 1